bejavu/CurrencyTracker/README.md

 Than Compile and upload the code from: `currencyTracker.ino`.

-## Put in in a box:
+## Put it in a box:
-You can print a 3D box and arrow for this and make a real desktop Currency Tracker.
+You can print a 3D box and a arrow for this to make a real desktop Currency Tracker widget.
 Solid sketch will be uploaded soon.